httpie/cli/docs/README.md

 $ http --response-as='text/plain; charset=big5' pie.dev/get
 ```

-Given the charset encoding is not sent by the server, HTTPie will auto-detect it.
+Given the encoding is not sent by the server, HTTPie will auto-detect it.

 ### Binary data